 I picked up a 36-pack of these squishy hearts on Amazon and it was SO cheap to buy more than enough for an entire classroom!
 You can also purchase a 24-pack from Oriental Trading if you don’t need quite as many hearts.

-I printed out the valentine cards on to heavy cardstock and used a glue dot to adhere each squishy heart to the valentine card – easy peasy and super cute!
+I printed out the Valentine cards onto heavy cardstock and used a glue dot to adhere each squishy heart to the Valentine card – easy peasy and super cute!

 Not only are these stress ball squishy heart valentines adorable, they also have some pretty awesome health benefits!